 - A tenderer failing to submit proof of BBBEE status level of contribution or is a non-compliant contributor to BBBEE may not be disqualified but - a.
 May only score points out of 90 for price and - b.
 Score 0 points out of 10 for BBBEE. - 6.
-A tenderer may not be awarded points for BBBEE status level of contributor if the tender documents indicate that the tenderer intends to sub contract more than 25% of the value of the contract to any other person not qualifying for at least the points that the tenderer qualifies for, unless the intended subcontractor is an EME that has the capacity to execute the subcontract. - If the price offered by a tenderer scoring the highest points is not market related, the Metro may not award the contract to that tenderer; - a.
-The Metro may: - Negotiate a market related price with the tenderer scoring the highest points or cancel the tender. - ii.
+A tenderer may not be awarded points for BBBEE status level of contributor if the tender documents indicate that the tenderer intends to sub contract more than 25% of the value of the contract to any other person not qualifying for at least the points that the tenderer qualifies for, unless the intended subcontractor is an EME that has the capacity to execute the subcontract. - If the price offered by a tenderer scoring the highest points is not market related, the organ of state may not award the contract to that tenderer; - a.
+The organ of state may: - Negotiate a market related price with the tenderer scoring the highest points or cancel the tender. - ii.
 If the price does not agree to a market related price, negotiate a market related price with the tenderer scoring the second highest points or cancel the tender; - iii.
 If the tenderer scoring the second highest points does not agree to a market related price, negotiate a market related price with the tenderer scoring the third highest points or cancel the tender. - b.
-If a market related price is not agreed as envisaged in paragraph (a) (iii) the Metro must cancel the tender.
+If a market related price is not agreed as envisaged in paragraph (a) (iii) the organ of state must cancel the tender.

 - 8. Local production and Content - a.
 The local production and content shall be considered in line with the prescripts as set out in the guidelines by the Department of Trade and Industry. - 9.
-Cancellation and re-invitation of tender: - 1(a) If in the application of an 80/20 preferential point system as stipulated in the tender documents, all tenders received exceed the estimated Rand Value of R50 million, the tender invitation must be cancelled. - (b) If one of more of the acceptable tenders are within the prescribed R50 million, all tenders must be evaluated on the 80/20 preferential point system, - 2 (a) If in the applicable 90/10 preferential point system as stipulated in the tender documents all tenders received are equal to or below the R50 million, the tender must be cancelled. - (b) If one or more of the acceptable tenders are above the prescribed R50 million, all tenders must be evaluated on the 90/10 preferential point system - 3 (a) When the Metro has cancelled a tender invitation as contemplated in sub-(1)(a) and 2 (a) must re-invite tenderers and must in the tender documents, stipulate the correct preferential point system to be applied. - 4 (a) The Metro may, prior to the award of the tender, cancel the tender if - i.
+Cancellation and re-invitation of tender: - 1(a) In the event that in the application of an 80/20 preferential point system as stipulated in the tender documents, all tenders received exceed the estimated Rand Value of R50 million, the tender invitation must be cancelled. - b) If one of more of the acceptable tenders are within the prescribed R50 million, all tenders must be evaluated on the 80/20 preferential point system, - 2 (a) In the event that in the applicable 90/10 preferential point system as stipulated in the tender documents all tenders received are equal to or below the R50 million, the tender must be cancelled. - b.
+If one or more of the acceptable tenders are above the prescribed R50 million, all tenders must be evaluated on the 90/10 preferential point system - 3.An organ of state which has cancelled a tender invitation as contemplated in sub-(1)(a) and 2 (a) must re-invite tenderers and must in the tender documents, stipulate the correct preferential point system to be applied. - c.
+An organ of state may, prior to the award of the a tender, cancel a tender if - i.
 Due to the changed circumstances, there is no longer a need for the services, works of goods requested, or:

 - ii.
 Funds are no longer available to cover the total envisaged expenditure or - iii.
-No acceptance of tenders received - 5 (a)The decision to cancel a tender in terms of subregulation 4(a) must be published in the Government Tender Bulletin or the media in which the original tender invitation was advertised. - 6 (a) If the tender estimate is close to value of a prescribed threshold than both the 80/20 and 90/10 preferential point system to be stipulated in the tender document - 10.
-Bidders will score up to 20 or 10 preferential points for their BBBEE status level of contribution as per the table below:
+No acceptance of tenders received - d.
+The decision to cancel a tender in terms of subregulation 4 must be published in the Government Tender Bulletin or the media in which the original tender invitation was advertised. - e.
+If the tender estimate is close to value of a prescribed threshold than both the 80/20 and 90/10 preferential point system to be stipulated in the tender document - Bidders will score up to 20 or 10 preferential points for their BBBEE status level of contribution as per the table below: